FractalZeroShadow/The-CoRE-Codex/CORE/BLUEPRINT.md

 ReturnType: `Tuple[State, State]`

 Function: The primary engine of complexity.
 It takes a single state of potential and splits it into two or more constrained, seemingly independent sub-states.
 This is the process of manifestation.
+Recursive application of `<` leads to complexity horizons (Feigenbaum Horizon) where the distinction between manifest (linear) and potential (atemporal) logic becomes apparent.

 ### 2.3 The Joining Operator `⊕`
 `unityFactor = Join⊕(State_A, State_B)`